engineeredarts/tritium_remote/README.md

 -   Connects to a running Tritium system via the Gateway node, initially by WebSocket only
 -   Uses GraphQL to send commands and request data

-Implemented in Rust but with bindings to
+Implemented in Rust but with bindings for use in Python

--   Python
--   C/C++

 _NB_ It is assumed that the Tritium system is being accessed over a LAN without encryption.
 The Gateway node must be launched with the _--insecure-websockets_ option, like so: